 I also ask myself 50 question on a yearly basis.
 These questions are to make sure I’m heading the right way and to set the next year fresh.
 I haven’t written a post yet, and I don’t intend to in the near future, but these questions include goals and habits I want to break/cultivate.
 I’ve also written an eBook (as a Christmas gift) that holds these 50 year end questions that will be out on the 25th.
 Here’s the link to the http://greatlifeblog.wordpress.com/2011/12/25/christmas-gifts/.

 All of these questions go inside my Life Handbook.

 This is the end of the post.
 I hope you’ve enjoyed it and learned from it.
 Please leave a comment for me!
 Also, please visit my website (links below).
 Thanks for reading!

 This article is a guest post written by Amanda Koh.
 Amanda is the author of Great Life Blog, where she blogs about 10 main topics that, to her, are essential for success.
 You can grab her exclusive VIP list (link is 404′ed, May 2012) if you liked this post.
 Great Life Blog runs on a zero budget and zero income so everything there is absolutely free!

 Cover-Photo by @doug88888

 - finding your passion versus developing your passion pdf (10)

-- questions to find your passion (1)
+- how to know what someones passion is (1)

-- what is someones passion (1)
+- passion for myself sample (1)